WilliwadelmaWisky/WilliwadelmaWisky/README.md

 # WilliwadelmaWisky
 <p align="justify">
-  I'm a self-taught developer.
-I do programming as a hobby.
-I love creating all kinds of projects.
+  I'm a self-taught software developer and do programming as a hobby.
+I love creating all kinds of projects including games.
-  My interest in programing derives from the passion of playing video games.
+  My interest in programing actually derives from the passion of playing video games.
+I wanted to learn how to make a game myself.
 </p>

 ## Featured Projects